Important dates and census

 What are the important dates?

-- invoices are released, fees are due, census dates, instalment dates for international students and dates you’ll incur your HELP debts (if applicable)
+- invoices are released, fees are due, census dates and dates you’ll incur your HELP debts (if applicable)

 - teaching starts, the last date to add or withdraw from units, orientation weeks, holidays and more